emekoi/aria/README.md

 # aria
-A *tiny*, easily embeddable lisp-shaped language implemented in C99.
+A *tiny*, easily embeddable lisp-shaped language implemented (almost) in C89.

 ```lisp
 (do